4dboard/instant-virtual-desktop/README.md

 # Instant Virtual Desktop

-Instant Online Virtual Desktop Environment
+Instant Online Virtual Desktop Environment, a cloud-based desktop environment that can be fully accessed through the internet.
+It is a complete computer system that provides a user with the ability to access their personal or business applications, files, settings, and data from any device with an internet connection.

 ██╗░░░██╗██╗██████╗░████████╗██╗░░░██╗░█████╗░██╗░░░░░